LaurentMazare/tch-rs/README.md

 export LIBTORCH=/path/to/libtorch
 export LD_LIBRARY_PATH=${LIBTORCH}/lib:$LD_LIBRARY_PATH
 ```
-You can specify header files location separatly from shared library sybols
+The header files location can also be specified separately from the shared library via
-using (done the same way as in `openssl` crate):
+the following:
 ```bash
 # LIBTORCH_INCLUDE must contains `include` directory.
 export LIBTORCH_INCLUDE=/path/to/libtorch/include